 Well, Matt makes it work and what we love about him is his humility.
 He’s just a regular dude with a cool blog who’s sharing his love of travelling with y’all.
 He doesn’t see himself as an expert – he’s a traveller who blogs.
 That’s it!

 Fortunately for us all, he’s actually a pretty cool blogger.

-Here’s a link to his blog:
+Here’s a link to his travel blog.

 And here’s a quote that demonstrates his humble nature:

 “I’ve met a lot of travelers who disparage the route others take, and I can’t stand it.
 Yes, I’ll give you my suggestions and tips on what to see and do in Berlin.
 I’ll give you tips about how you can travel cheaply based on my experience.
 I’ll think out loud about the nature of travel and my personal thoughts on it as a way to help me hash out my feelings.
 If you want to read along and comment, all the better.

 “But I’ll never make accusations about where you decide to go.
 That’s your own personal choice.
 I find it extremely condescending when travelers talk down to others because of their destination choices.
 I can see this all the time on the backpacker trail.
 I don’t believe there’s any such thing as must-see or must-do when you travel.”

 Mike Richard knows a thing or two about backpacking.
 He lives and breathes it.
 He is backpacking.

 And he loves to share everything he’s learned over the years with you via his blog.